Orbital magnetization in Sierpinski fractals

-Unlike SCs, the inherent symmetry of STs, promotes the emergence of additional fractal gaps within the energy spectrum, which the principals are highlighted by blue shaded areas in the lower panel of Fig.~\ref{FIG3}.
-Within the yellow shaded region of the same figure, a distinct staircase profile is also observed for some of the edge states residing inside the Haldane bulk gap.
-The states are separated by such induced gaps in both fundamental/excited and Fermi energies.
-Because of the difference in crystal symmetry compared to the Sierpinski carpets, the electronic properties of the Sierpinski triangle are modified by changing the edge termination, as seen in the results for the zigzag and armchair configurations in Fig.~\ref{FIG2+FIG4}(b) and Fig.~\ref{FIG5}, respectively.
-Fig.~\ref{FIG5} summarizes the electronic and magnetic properties of a 6th generation Sierpinski triangle with armchair edges (AC ST G(6)), as illustrated by its lattice structure in panel (a).
-The corresponding energy spectrum is presented in panel (b), where the yellow shaded region indicates the Haldane bulk gap, and the blue shaded regions mark the additional energy gaps that arise from the fractal geometry.
-Panel (c) demonstrates the direct correspondence between the gaped regions of the spectrum and the orbital magnetization.
-For both types of ST, the fractal-induced gaps produce constant orbital magnetization for different values of the chemical potential, including those within the energy region corresponding to the Haldane 2D bulk gap.
+Unlike SCs, fractality promotes additional gaps in the energy spectrum of STs.
+The presence of fractal gaps in STs and their absence in SCs are consistent with previous numerical works \cite{Pedersen2020,haldanecristiane,PhysRevB.93.115428}.
+The principal fractal gaps in ST are highlighted by blue shaded areas along the energy states of Fig.~\ref{FIG3}.
+Within the yellow shaded region of the same results, a distinct staircase profile is also observed for some of the edge states residing inside the Haldane bulk gap.
+These states are separated by such fractal-induced gaps.
+For both types of ST, the fractal-induced gaps produce plateaus with constant orbital magnetization for different values of the chemical potential, as can be observed in Fig.~\ref{FIG2+FIG4} (b.3-4) and (c.3-4).
+Notably, some of these fractal gaps and orbital magnetization plateaus occur in an energetic region that overlaps with the Haldane bulk gap.
+In the next section, we further discuss this phenomenon.